ankostis/Hypothesis/README.md

 # Hypothesis

-A python wrapper for the Hypothesis API.
+A Python wrapper for the Hypothesis API.

 ## Installation